Ficus tsjakela

-State wise distribution
+Distribution and habitat

-Ficus tsjahela occurs in coastal regions of Maharashtra and Karnataka, all districts of Kerala and in many districts of Tamil Nadu.
+In India, Ficus tsjakela occurs in coastal regions of Maharashtra and Karnataka, all districts of Kerala and in many districts of Tamil Nadu.
 In Maharashtra, the tree is found in Ahmednagar, Ratnagiri, Satara and Sindhudurg districts.
 In Karnataka, F. tsjahela occurs in Chikmagalur, Hassan, Mysore, Shimoga, North and South Kanara districts.

 In Tamil Nadu, the tree ranges in Coimbatore, Dharmapuri, Kanyakumari, Nilgiri, Salem, Tirunelveli, Tiruvannamalai, Vellore and Viluppuram.
 In Kerala, the tree is reported from Neeliyar Kottam, a sacred grove in Kannur District.
+It grows in tropical moist evergreen and deciduous forests from sea level up to 1,100 metres elevation.
+Its fruits are a food source for birds and mammals including hornbills.

 Field description

 Habit

 Deciduous trees up to 25 m tall.